Prick of Conscience: Influence

-The Prick of Conscience's popularity can be judged from the fact that it survives in about 130 manuscripts – more than any other Old or Middle English poem.
+The Prick of Consciences popularity can be judged from the fact that it survives in about 130 manuscripts – more than any other Old or Middle English poem.
 A wide range of churchmen and lay men and women owned or accessed manuscripts of the poem; Agnes Paston, a member of the family who produced the Paston Letters, is known to have borrowed a copy, from a burgess of Great Yarmouth.

 John Lydgate mentions the poem in his Fall of Princes, and Chaucer might allude to it at the beginning of the Parson's Tale, the last of his Canterbury Tales.

 Appearance in stained glass

 Unusually, passages from and illustrations of the account of the Fifteen Signs of Doom in the Prick of Conscience appear in stained glass form in the "Prick of Conscience Window" in All Saints' Church, North Street, York.
 The window is thought to have been constructed around 1410–1420.